gravitational/workshop/monitoring-6.x.md

 $ gravity resource get alerttarget
 ```

 Only a single alert target can be configured.
-To remove the current alert target, you can execute the following alertmanager command inside the designated pod:
+To remove the current alert target, you can execute the following command:

 ```
-$ alertmanager delete alerttarget email-alerts
+$ gravity resource rm alerttarget email-alerts
 ```

 ### Testing Alertmanager Email Configuration